-"Watercourse" means all artificial watercourses, modified natural watercourses, and natural watercourses, as defined by this Section.
+"Watercourse: shall include" means all naturalartificial watercourses, modified natural watercourses, and artificial natural watercourses, as defined by this Section.

 "Artificial watercourse" means ditches and other water conveyance systems, not constructed from natural watercourses, which are artificially constructed and actively maintained for irrigation and drainage.
 Artificial watercourses include lateral field ditches used to drain farmland where the ditch did not replace a natural watercourse.